 Early History of the Chatmint family

-Another 115 words (8 lines of text) are included under the topic Early Chatmint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chatmint research.
+Another 58 words (4 lines of text) covering the years 1580, 1653, 1580, 1648, 1653, 1640 and 1692 are included under the topic Early Chatmint History in all our PDF Extended History products and printed products wherever possible.

 Chatmint Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Chatmint include Chetham, Cheetham, Cheetam, Cheetum and others.

 Early Notables of the Chatmint family (pre 1700)

 Notables of this surname at this time include: Sir Edward Chetham; and Colonel John Chetham of Southhill House in Somerset, from a branch of the Derbyshire family.

 Humphrey Chetham, (1580-1653), was founder of the Chetham Hospital and Library, fifth son of Henry Chetham of Crumpsall Hall, near Mandiester, a prosperous merchant of that town.
 He was baptised at the collegiate church of Manchester on 10 July 1580.
 He received his education at the Manchester grammar school under Dr. Thomas Cogan.
 "For several years before his death he had 'taken up and maintained' twenty-two poor boys of Manchester, Salford, and Droylsden; and...